 This plan will get you one website, a decent amount of storage space, and five email accounts.
 The higher tiers – which are also low-cost – don’t impose restrictions on those resources.
 In addition, they come with a few extras, such as a spam prevention solution.

-Overall, Bluehost is on the very low end when it comes to web host pricing.
-You’d be hard-pressed to find a cheaper plan to start out with, although you may well find yourself needing to upgrade as your site grows.
+Overall, you’d be hard-pressed to find a cheaper plan to start out with, although you may well find yourself needing to upgrade as your site grows.

 👍👎 Overall pros and cons